 Should You Avoid the Rotational Chiropractic Treatments?

-The goal with Gonstead, Diversified and Activator treatments is to restore stability in joints and soft tissues.
+Gonstead, Diversified, and Activator treatments aim to restore stability in joints and soft tissues.
 As mentioned, there are hundreds of methods used by chiropractors, some of which are forceful.
 Techniques that use more force can cause soreness or complications.
-Patients with acute conditions such as a disc disorder, sprained or sprained spine or joint shouldn’t opt for treatments through a forceful method.
+Patients with acute conditions such as a disc disorder, sprained or sprained spine, or joint shouldn’t opt for treatments through a forceful method.

 It is a method that is completed using an “Activator Adjusting Instrument.
 The Activator is a hand-held device that delivers small doses of high-velocity impulses into the spine or joints.
 The aim is to maximize stability and improve mobility in the vertebra or joints.
 It’s important to note this technique is a direct replacement for a manual technique such as the Diversified or Gonstead methods.

-There are several advantages with treatments given by the Activator Adjusting Instrument or Activator Chiropractic Methods (ACM).
-It provides precision targeting of joints and spine at a degree not possible with the manual or hands-on method of Gonstead or Diversified.
+There are several advantages with the Activator Adjusting Instrument or Activator Chiropractic Methods (ACM) treatments.
+It provides precision targeting joints and spine at a degree impossible with the manual or hands-on Gonstead or Diversified method.
 The depth of treatment is also controlled at better levels with an activator.
-ACM is a well-researched non-rotatory, non-forceful method.
-Its’ proven clinical successes are the main reason why so many Doctors of chiropractic have started to use it as their primary means of care.
+ACM is a well-researched, non-rotatory, non-forceful method.
+Its’ proven clinical successes are the main reason why so many chiropractic doctors have started to use it as their primary means of care.

-Activator offers a controlled and direct low-amplitude high-velocity impulse to manipulate joint of tissues.
-The primary reason chiropractors prefer to use this technique has to do with the precision targeting and velocity of the treatment impulse.
+Activator offers a controlled and direct low-amplitude high-velocity impulse to manipulate joints of tissues.
+The primary reason chiropractors prefer to use this technique is the precision targeting and velocity of the treatment impulse.

-Dr. Clarence Selmer Gonstead was born in 1898 and passed way in 1978.
+Dr. Clarence Selmer Gonstead was born in 1898 and passed away in 1978.
 He founded the Gonstead chiropractic technique in the 1940s.
-In the 1960’s Chiropractic Universities started teaching the Gonstead technique.
-Today, it is one of the top three most utilized chiropractic treatment technique in the world.
+In the 1960s, Chiropractic Universities started teaching the Gonstead technique.
+Today, it is one of the top three most utilized chiropractic treatment techniques in the world.
 Dr. Gonstead developed several chiropractic concepts.
 These include primary and secondary subluxations, as well as the concept of compensation.
-According to Dr. Gonstead, there is a compensation for every subluxation.
-These theories are incorporated in all chiropractic methods including those delivered through the Diversified chiropractic techniques and the Activator.
+According to Dr. Gonstead, there is compensation for every subluxation.
+These theories are incorporated in all chiropractic methods, including those delivered through the Diversified chiropractic techniques and the Activator.
 Dr. Gonstead is the most notable researcher on theories of spinal stability through chiropractic treatment.

 The Diversified method of chiropractic treatment is the most common type of chiropractic adjustment.
 It is the primary technique taught to chiropractic students.
 An estimated 95% of chiropractors are proficient in the Diversified methods of chiropractic treatment.
 In short, it is the technique most patients are familiar with.
 Diversified adjustment is somewhat similar to the Gonstead method as it entails a high-velocity, low-amplitude thrust, resulting in cavitation or “cracking” (popping sounds).
 Both have some degree of scissoring movements or rotations, but Diversified is reliant more on the rotatory or scissoring system of treatment.

 Dr. D. D. Palmer developed the Diversified chiropractic technique.
 Dr. Palmer is the founder of the chiropractic profession.
 He was the first to coin the term subluxation.
 Dr. Palmer discovered the profession of Chiropractic in 1895.
-Diversified became the main chiropractic treatment methods with the emergence of Palmer School of Chiropractic in 1904.
+The Diversified technique became the main chiropractic treatment method with the Palmer School of Chiropractic emergence in 1904.
 The reason why it is taught to all chiropractic students is that of the fact that the professions’ founder discovered it.

-Rotation is something that is taught as being dangerous, and young students are told to avoid rotational prestress, for fear of severe, adverse outcomes.
-Such outcomes are unlikely if the chiropractor is well trained, and provides the treatment carefully.
-However, scoliotic patients, moderately inflamed joints and those diagnosed with spinal disc damage such as tears or herniations may experience complications with Gonstead and Diversified methods.
+Rotation is taught as dangerous, and young students are told to avoid rotational prestress for fear of severe, adverse outcomes.
+Such outcomes are unlikely if the chiropractor is well trained and provides the treatment carefully.
+However, scoliotic patients, moderately inflamed joints, and those diagnosed with spinal disc damage such as tears or herniations may experience complications with Gonstead and Diversified methods.

-As mentioned earlier, the “scissoring” move, especially for neck or low back treatments are the reasons for these complications.
+As mentioned earlier, the “scissoring” move, especially for neck or low back treatments, are the reason for these complications.
 Dr. Gonstead advocated a non-scissoring move.
 However, performing Gonstead without scissoring hands is hard for new chiropractors.
 It takes at least a decade to master!
 So, most still incorporate the “scissoring” into the Gonstead method.
 The scissoring two-hand move is evident in the newly trained Gonstead practitioner.

-The two-hand ‘scissoring’ methods as provided through the Diversified and Gonstead produce an audible crack (popping sound).
+The two-hand ‘scissoring’ methods, as provided through the Diversified and Gonstead, produce an audible crack (popping sound).
 It may even feel good.
-Yes, the cracking sound is satisfying, and the patient may also enjoy a feeling of released pressure, but if the adjustment wasn’t the right one, then pain is going to return very quickly.
+Yes, the cracking sound is satisfying, and the patient may also enjoy a feeling of released pressure, but if the adjustment weren’t the right one, the pain would return very quickly.

 The Diversified, Activator and Gonstead techniques are the chiropractic treatment methods that have stood the test of time.
 In general, the non-force activator method provides all-encompassing control without further aggravation.
 This is essential in managing severe herniation and canal stenosis; otherwise, the condition can worsen over time.
 The process is efficient, safer, and better when weighing various pros and cons.